 Honorary Cultural activities: since 2004 advisory board member of the concert series “Freundeskreis der Abtei Brauweiler” in Germany; 1999 – 2005 board member of PMTNM – New Mexico; 1996 – 99 board of directors DTKV Köln/Aachen (Germany); 1991 – 1999 founder, member, chair, artistic coordinator of Klang Köln e.V.
 (Germany); 1990 – 99 co founder and board of directors L’Association Musical Européenne (France); 1987 – 1990 co founder and board of directors Initiative for the Enrichment of Culture, Hückeswagen (Germany).

-Adjudicator Activities: Adjudicator on 25 regional, and international piano competitions since 1999.
+Adjudicator Activities: Adjudicator on 28 local, regional, and international piano competitions since 1999 until summer 2018.

-World premieres: 42 world premieres of compositions by different composers and own compositions (1984 – 2016).
+World premieres: 44 world premieres of compositions by different composers and own compositions (1984 – summer 2018).

 Radio: 25 radio productions and live recordings by WDR and NDR (Germany’s two biggest Radio- and TV stations 1991 – 1998).